Lawrence W. Inlow Hall: Ruth Lilly Law Library

 The Ruth Lilly Law Library contains over 200,000 materials for students that cover a variety of law subsets.
 Ruth Lilly donated $2 million during the construction of Inlow Hall to expand the existing library as it moved from Eskenazi Hall.
 In 2011, the library also renovated the reserve room into a research commonplace to promote a more collaborative environment that allowed multiple users at a time.
 The renovation began in 2010 and was finished at the end of 2011.
 The library expanded its art installation to include artwork by Harry A. Davis from the Maennerchor Building.
 The watercolor rendering of the Maennerchor Building was placed in the new research commons following its opening.
 One of the study rooms on the third floor of the library displayed a pen and ink sketch of the 1970 law school building by artist Harry Mohler, and a pencil view of the Maennerchor Building by William A. Mahler on the second floor.
 These pieces were donated by local attorney and law school alumni, John Kautzman in 2010.

-Research Centers
+Research centers

-Center for Intellectual Property Law and Innovation

-The Center for Intellectual Property Law and Innovation was established in 2004 as a resource for education and research in intellectual property law-particularly as it applies to the life sciences.
-The center is designed to produce graduates in law with a strong knowledge of intellectual property law, a solid foundation in business development, and sound transactional skills in all matters relating to intellectual property law.

 William S. and Christine S. Hall Center for Law and Health

-The Center for Law and Health was established in 1987 to conduct legal and empirical research on health care law and policy issues in Indiana.
-The Center for Law and Health was first announced by, then Vice President, Gerald Bepko is his State of the Campus speech on January 7, 1988.
+The Center for Law and Health was established in 1987, with the mission of conducting research on health care law in Indiana.
+The Center was first announced by, then Vice President, Gerald Bepko is his State of the Campus speech on January 7, 1988.
 The center was ranked among the top 10 by U.S. News in 2004.
-The Center houses the Indiana Health Law Review, a health care law and policy-focused law journal.
-The center sponsors the Health Law Society, which provides opportunities for students interested in health law by organizing seminars, lectures, and networking opportunities.
+It houses the Indiana Health Law Review.